parisepigenetics/RASflow_EDC/README.md

 # Tutorial : RNA-seq analysis using RASflow_IFB

 <small>Maintained by [Magali Hennion](mailto:magali.hennion@u-paris.fr).
-Last update : 17/11/2021.
-RASflow_IFB v0.6. </small>
+Last update : 21/01/2022.
+RASflow_IFB v0.6.2. </small>
-**Important!
-The RPBS version of the workflow has NOT been updated since February 2021.**

 Implemented by BIBS-EDC (on IFB and iPOP-UP clusters), this workflow for RNA-seq data analysis is based on RASflow which was originally published by [X. Zhang](https://doi.org/10.1186/s12859-020-3433-x).
 It has been modified to run effectively on both IFB and iPOP-UP core cluster and to fit our specific needs.
 Moreover, several tools and features were added, including a comprehensive report, as well as the possibility to incorporate the repeats in the analysis.
-If you encounter troubles or need additional tools or features, you can create an issue on the [GitHub repository](https://github.com/parisepigenetics/RASflow_IFB/issues), or email directly [Magali](mailto:magali.hennion@u-paris.fr).
-The tutorial is detailed for the IFB cluster.
-A small paragraph at the end gives you the instructions to run it on RPBS cluster.
-The instructions concerning iPOP-UP cluster are coming soon.
+If you encounter troubles or need additional tools or features, you can create an issue on the [GitHub repository](https://github.com/parisepigenetics/RASflow_IFB/issues), or email directly [BiBs](mailto:bibs_umr7216@parisepigenetics.com).

 ---
+IMPORTANT: The only difference when running the workflow on the IFB core cluster or on the iPOP-UP cluster is the starting sbatch file.
+Use **Workflow_ifb.sh** for the IFB and **Workflow_ipop.sh** for iPOP-UP.
+In this tutorial it is named **Workflow_\<cluster\>.sh**.

+---
-## Table of content
+# Table of content
   * [Your analysis in a nutshell](#your-analysis-in-a-nutshell)
   * [Resources](#resources)
   * [Get an account on IFB core cluster and create a project](#get-an-account-on-ifb-core-cluster-and-create-a-project)